karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 ![Compilation Error](/odinraylib1/error.png "If you mistyped anything in the code, then the Odin compiler will try to be helpful.")

 In this case, I had accidentally typed `BegunDrawing` instead of `BeginDrawing`.
 The error message is in this case helpful and suggests what I might have meant instead.
+The compiler won't always be able to be _that_ helpful, sometimes you'll have to do some detective work yourself to figure out why your program didn't compile.

 ## So what does that code we typed in really do?